h a r r y l i n

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Between 1990-1996, I worked as a reporter and anchor at KQED-FM, an NPR station in San Francisco.
+Between 1990-1996, I was a reporter and anchor at KQED-FM, an NPR station in San Francisco.
+I've also done voiceover work and some television.

 In 2001 I became Vice President of ABC.com in Burbank, California.
 So I left broadcast media for the Internet ... and ended up coming back to broadcast media.